 (ii) A reverse distributor that does not have

-an EPA identification number shall obtain one by notifying the Director, using
+an EPA identification number shall get one by notifying the director, using the

-the Site Identification Form, EPA Form 8700-12, that it is a reverse
+Site Identification Form, EPA Form 8700-12, that it is a reverse distributor,

 (i) A reverse distributor shall inventory